jbcirs/rental-wyze-sync/README.md

 - `AAD_OBJECTID_ADMIN` is your Object ID to access Key Vault secrets in the portal.
 You can get this from Microsoft by selecting the user.
 - `RESOURCE_GROUP` can be named anything as this is the main name of your app, e.g., `lock-sync`.
 - `SLACK_TOKEN` will start with `xoxb-`
-- `SLACK_VERIFICATION_TOKEN` this is a token you will create for authenticating slack commands.
-Make it anything.
+- `SLACK_SIGNING_SECRET` this will be used to verify that requests come from Slack.

 ### 7. Deploy the Azure Functions